bcgov/NRPTI/README.md

 # NRPTI

-Natural Resources Public Transparency Initiative
+Natural Resources Public Transparency Initiative monorepo

 # How to Contribute